< Nursery Schools West Sussex Guide Secondary Schools >

 Best primary schools in Worthing

-Topping the attainment charts for reading, writing and maths is Birdham CE Primary School, close to the stunning beaches of the Witterings.
+Locally, the faith schools are the ones to beat with Birdham CE Primary School, St Philip’s Catholic Primary School, Arundel, Arundel C of E Primary School recording some of the areas better results.
 Faith schools in Chichester dominate when it comes to academics and are the most competitive to get into.
-St Richard’s Catholic Primary School is the most popular, and commitment to faith factors into the application process, although catchment area holds most weight.
-Other impressive feeders for Chichester's excellent state secondary sector are St Mary’ Catholic Primary School, Bognor and St Philip’s Catholic Primary School, Arundel.
+St Richard’s Catholic Primary School is always popular, and parents' commitment to faith factors into the application process, although catchment area holds most weight.

 For a through-school option, children can start at Chichester Free School from reception up to year 11 and results are above the national average.